0x1eef/sourcezap/README.md

 ## About

-sourcezap manages a local copy of the
-[HardenedBSD source tree](https://git.HardenedBSD.org/HardenedBSD/HardenedBSD).
+sourcezap is a utility that manages a local copy of the [HardenedBSD source tree](https://git.HardenedBSD.org/HardenedBSD/HardenedBSD).
-The copy of the source tree is maintained by members of the `_sourcezap` group, and a copy of the source tree can be installed into `/usr/src/` by root.
+The copy of the source tree is maintained by members of the `_sourcezap` group, and the copy of the source tree can be installed into `/usr/ports/` by root.

 ## CLI